one2nc/cloudlens/README.md

 ## Building From Source

- Cloud-Lens is currently using go v0.0.1 .
-In order to build Cloud-Lens from source you must:
+ Cloudlens is currently using go v0.0.1 .
+In order to build cloudlens from source you must:

  1. Clone the repo
  2. Build and run the executable